 WHEN IS IT POSSIBLE TO RECOVER JOINT SURGERY?

-Orthopedic surgeons are those who perform these procedures that involve the replacement of damaged parts of the joints with metal and plastic components.
+Orthopaedic surgeon in Delhi is who perform these procedures that involve the replacement of damaged parts of the joints with metal and plastic components.
 Total hip and knee replacements are the arthroplasties that are performed more frequently and with better results.
 Most surgeries require postoperative rehabilitation to obtain the maximum benefit of the new joint.
 They can also assign you an exercise program before surgery to strengthen the muscles.

-CAN DIET HELP TO CONTROL AR?
+CAN DIET HELP TO CONTROL RA?

 In most people who have RA, it has not been proven if changes in diet can be the cause or can relieve the symptoms of RA.